 In line with Finnish national strategy

-1. Increased usage of renewable energy.
-The bio-energy generated during the production process can be used to replace traditional non-renewable energy sources.
+1. Boreal Bioref increases the usage of renewable energy.
+The bioenergy generated during the production process can be used to replace traditional non-renewable energy sources.
 The generated energy can be utilised by, for example, the mining industry and raw material transports to the refinery.
 The biorefinery uses only half of the electricity it produces.
 Electricity transferred to the national network corresponds to 2.5 times the annual electricity consumption in the Eastern Lapland region.
 The annual energy produced by Boreal Bioref Ltd.'s biorefinery for the electricity market corresponds to the annual electricity consumption of some 22,600 electrically heated houses.

-3. A new way to promote the uses of new bio-products is found in the cost-efficient production of microcrystalline cellulose, or MCC. .
-MCC is a new bioproduct that has multiple uses and, for instance, improves the efficiency of fodder.
+3. Promotes the uses of new bio-products by the production of MCC, microcrystalline cellulose.
+MCC is a new bioproduct that has multiple uses and for instance, improves the efficiency of fodder.

 4. Improves the profitability of agriculture by enabling the use of MCC in fodder.
 The costs of feeding livestock are reduced.

-5. Effectively managed forest resources also help safeguard the level of nature conservation, thereby providing local residents with the opportunities to benefit from their own natural resources.
-Increased thinning reduces the pressure to harvest old forests, as thinnings also enhance the growth rates of wood.
+5. Helps to safeguard the level of nature conservation, thereby providing local residents with the opportunities to benefit from their own natural resources.
+Increased thinning reduces the pressure to harvest old forests, as thinnings also increase the supply of timber tree.